-D'Youville sponsors 16 NCAA Division II varsity sports.
+D'Youville University sponsors 19 sports.
+We are members of NCAA Division II and compete in the East Coast Conference.
 Our student-athletes can find their coaches in the lower level of the University Center.
-The fitness center, which is open to all students with an active D'Youville ID, can also be found in the lower level.
 Athletic administrators live on the first floor of the University Center just steps away from the University Center Gymnasium where our club cheerleading team cheers on our basketball and volleyball programs.
-A few blocks down from campus sits Dobson Field, our home field for soccer, lacrosse, and softball.
+New for 2024 the fitness center, located on the sixth floor of the D'Youville Academic Center (DAC) is open to any current student with a valid DYU ID.
+A few blocks down from campus sits Dobson Field, our home field for soccer, lacrosse, field hockey and softball.
 Dobson is also used for club and intramural sports!
 D'Youville Athletics is proud to offer NCAA Division II programs but also promote inclusive opportunity to engage in exercise, recreation, and culture in order to holistically support the D'Youville experience.